Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/background/text.md

 When running tests using Testcontainers there will be one additional container called **ryuk** (Yes, he is our favourite [Shinigami](https://static.posters.cz/image/750/97343.jpg) too) including all of the containers specified by the tests.
 Ryuk is a container developed by Testcontainers to remove containers/networks/volumes that are created by Testcontainers after a specific delay.

-It works by using container labels to decide which resources that were created and which entities of it that can be safely removed.
+It works by using container labels to decide which resources were created and which entities of it that can be safely removed.